 We’ve seen Tieties Bay in high season with hordes of campers cheek by jowl, all convinced this is the best spot on the coast, not caring that the rest of the world has turned up too.
 They pitch their tents and caravans on rock and sand, just inches away from each other, yet smugly satisfied with their tiny patch of paradise.
 All they need to be happy is some snorkelling gear, a skottel and a cooler bag packed with cold beers.

-- In January 2018 it cost us R25 per person to enter the Cape Columbine reserve.
+- In February 2024 it cost us R31 per person to enter the Cape Columbine Nature Reserve.
 You can spend the whole day there if you like and there are plenty of places for a picnic.
+Try to bring the right change because the guard at the gate doesn't have change so you may end up having to pay more than you need to.

-- It’s free to walk around the lighthouse and get an info pamphlet, but if you want to walk to the top of the light tower you’ll pay R16 per person [2016 price].
+- It’s free to walk around the lighthouse and get an info pamphlet, but if you want to walk to the top of the light tower you’ll pay an additional small fee.
+In February 2024, this was R20 (or R10 for kids, students and pensioners).

 Where to stay in the reserve